KripKrop72724/Pagasys/README.md

 ## API Filtering

 All list endpoints support filtering via query parameters.
-Available filter fields are documented in the OpenAPI schema and Swagger UI.
-Multiple filters can be combined to perform compound queries, e.g. `?branch=1&employment_type=temporary`.
-The documentation is generated dynamically from the viewset configuration, so any changes to filter fields automatically appear in the schema.
+Every API viewset exposes filters for **all** of its model fields, so you can chain together any combination to narrow results.
+Available fields are documented in the OpenAPI schema and Swagger UI.
+For example `?branch=1&employment_type=temporary`.
+Because the documentation is generated from the viewset configuration, any change to filter fields automatically appears in the schema.
+## Admin Filtering

+All models expose comprehensive filters in the Django admin interface.
+Use the sidebar filters to quickly narrow results by any field.